 Ah.
 Well, let me tell you, without Mark and without work, I wouldn’t be as tired.
 Unfortunately, pausing life isn’t as easy as it seems.

 Now that Mark is in daycare, I have been introduced to the concept of “second shift”.
 For the first part of the day, Mark is at school and I work, run errands or do whatever needs to be done.
-Then, when we pick Mark up, another shift starts—playtime, snack, dinner, laundry, lunch box for the next day, bath time, the endless bedtime routine.
+Then, when we pick Mark up, another shift starts—playtime, snack, dinner, laundry, lunch box for the next day, bath time, and the endless bedtime routine.
 This intense part of the day is the scene of much drama because Mark is tired and so am I.

 I multitask, like millions of parents around the world.
-I take the garbage out while the eggs are cooking, I go up the stairs with Mark’s dirty clothes and come down with the basket of laundry, I cut my nails while Mark is in the bathtub, I plug my phone to the charger and fuck, an email from work—Mark, how about you eat a chocolate egg while mommy is working for a second?
+I take the garbage out while the eggs are cooking, I go up the stairs with Mark’s dirty clothes and come down with the basket of laundry, I cut my nails while Mark is in the bathtub, I plug my phone into the charger and fuck, an email from work—Mark, how about you eat a chocolate egg while mommy is working for a second?
 No, I’m not unwrapping the foil, you do it, yes, slowly, I really have to reply to this email.

 Part of it is my fault.
 Yes, I tend to do too much.
 I’m not humble-bragging—I actually wish I could let it go more and relax.
-I’m slowly learning to pick my battles but Mark is still in the “need a lot of attention” phase and freelancing means embracing short deadlines and heavy workload at times.
+I’m slowly learning to pick my battles but Mark is still in the “need a lot of attention” phase and freelancing means embracing short deadlines and a heavy workload at times.

 I relax best once items on my to-do list are ticked off.
 It’s just the way it is.

 It’s also true that I hate emptiness.
 It scares me.
 I enjoy down time but even then, I’m doing something—reading while sipping coffee, listening to podcasts, drafting articles in my head, polishing my nails or making lists.
 Let’s just say that I was never really good at savasana in yoga, where you can’t let your mind wander and have to pause your thoughts.
-Usually, I was thinking of what I was going to do after the class, which totally defies the purpose of the exercise and yes, I was feeling bad about it as if the instructor could read my thoughts (which she wouldn’t have done because presumably, she was enjoy complete relaxation).
+Usually, I was thinking of what I was going to do after the class, which totally defies the purpose of the exercise and yes, I was feeling bad about it as if the instructor could read my thoughts (which she wouldn’t have done because presumably, she was enjoying complete relaxation).

 “I’m tired!”
 I whine—this is my French side, Feng claims, I complain instead of finding a solution.